 Brompton bikes are the smallest folding bikes in the world.
-They are cool - as are so many thing from Britain.
-These bikes have developed an excellent reputation for quality over the years; however, they have had issues with not enough gear options, brakes, and fitting.
-Our Mini is slightly bigger than a Brompton, but if you remove the seat post it is almost the same size.
-If you need the smallest possible folding bike you won’t go wrong with a Brompton; however, if cost is a factor in your search for the best bike for you, it would be wise to look at our Mini.
-A Downtube Mini costs about half as much as a Brompton, provides a complete gear range, uses high quality brakes, has a lighter aluminum frame, gives you the option of a carbon belt drive to help keep everything clean.
+They are definitely very cool - as are so many things from Britain.
+These bikes have developed an excellent reputation for quality over the years; however, they have had some issues that might turn you away from them: not enough gear options, less than perfect brakes, a recall on their axles, and difficulty with fitting.
+It’s time for us to brag.
+Downtube has none of these potential problems.
+While our Mini is slightly bigger than a Brompton, if you remove the seat post it is almost the same size.
+If you really need the smallest possible folding bike you won’t go wrong with a Brompton; however, if cost and flexibility are factors in your search for the best bike for you, it would be wise to look at our Mini.
+A Downtube Mini costs about half as much as a Brompton, provides a complete gear range, uses high quality brakes, has a lighter aluminum frame, and gives you the option of a carbon belt drive to help keep everything clean.
+Isn’t that delightful!

 |Brompton||Downtube mini (Shimano 8sp)|

 |Drivetrain||inefficient 3sp hub||efficient 8sp internal hub|

 |Rack and Bag interfaces||Yes||Yes|